jwenz723/gocolor/README.md

 # Gocolor

-A simple go http server that displays a single page configured by env variables
+A simple go http server that displays a single page configured by env variables.
+This repository contains various methods of deploying gocolor to Kubernetes within the [k8s](k8s) directory.
+This repository is intended to be a playground for discovery and should not be considered stable.

 ## Configuration